A surgical fat transfer is cosmetic surgery to move fat from one part of the body to another. It's also known as a "fat

-- Removing the fat.
-Small incisions (cuts) are made in the skin and a thin tube is used to suck out small amounts of fat (similar to liposuction).
-The incisions are then closed with stitches and a small dressing placed over them.
+- removing the fat – small cuts are made in the skin and a thin tube is used to suck out small amounts of fat (similar to liposuction); the cuts are then closed with stitches

-- Preparing the fat.
-Special equipment is used to quickly spin the fat, to separate it from any blood and other fluids.
+- preparing the fat – special equipment is used to separate the fat collected from any blood and other fluids

 The procedure usually lasts a couple of hours.
 You may be able to go home soon after the procedure is finished, or you may need to stay in hospital overnight.

 If a large area is being treated, your treatment may need to be carried out over 2 or more sessions.

 You should not feel much pain during the procedure, but you may have some for a few days or weeks afterwards.
 You'll be given painkillers if you need them.

 You'll need to arrange for someone to drive you home after the procedure.

 You can start driving again when you're able to do so without experiencing any discomfort.

 The treated areas will probably be quite bruised and swollen for a few weeks.
 You may want to take a couple of weeks off work.

 It can take up to 6 months for a surgical fat transfer to fully take effect, as some of the injected fat may be reabsorbed by your body during the first few months after the procedure.